nr-mjuvvadi/NR-461844/website/docs/r/synthetics_script_monitor.html.markdown

 ### Create a monitor and a secure credential

-The below example shows how you can create a monitor and attach it to new secure credential using depends_on.
-Using depends_on constraint, monitor is forced to be created after secure credential is created.
+The following example shows how to use `depends_on` to create a monitor that uses a new secure credential.
+The `depends_on` creates an explicit dependency between resources to ensure that the secure credential is created before the monitor that uses it.

--> **NOTE:** This depends_on needs to be used if we are creating both monitor and secure credentials together.
+-> **NOTE:** Use the `depends_on` when you are creating both monitor and its secure credentials together.

 ##### Type: `SCRIPT_BROWSER`